 My advice, tackle the whole thing and complete the GTM.
 Whether you do it as one epic non-stop ride, or make it a two-three day tour, the options are there.
 There’s plenty of services, and Bancroft provides a great mid-way stopover with plenty of hotels, restaurants, and a 24hr grocery store.

 For me, time wasn’t on my side.
-I drove to Parry Sound with only time for a couple hours of shut-eye before waking up for a 2am start.
-The plan was to ride slow and steady, and be done within 20hrs and by dusk—gotta remember riding unsupported always eats up lots of resupply time along the way.
+I drove to Parry Sound with only time for a couple of hours of shut-eye before waking up for 2 starts.
+The plan was to ride slow and steady and be done within 20hrs and by dusk—gotta remember riding unsupported always eats up lots of resupply time along the way.

 Ontario’s finest road riding...Hwy 60 Algonquin

-From here you’ll head into some barren land, fairly devoid of any supplies, until you hit Haliburton.
+From here you’ll head into some barren land, fairly devoid of any supplies until you hit Haliburton.
 There’s a decent grocery store here, pharmacy, etc, but is a daylight hours town, so plan accordingly.
-Also plan for a nice cat 4 climb to warm the legs back up on the way out.
+Also, plan for a nice cat 4 climbs to warm the legs back up on the way out.
 On to Bancroft!

 Sugary Delicious Fuel

-Self-supported riding can make it tricky to get enough calories, and to do it with a sense of urgency, so for me yogurt drinks are a quick way to guzzle in 600 calories, watermelon and cucumbers are a natural cooling food in the heat, and just about any average cookie will pack about 50 calories.
+Self-supported riding can make it tricky to get enough calories and to do it with a sense of urgency, so for me, yogurt drinks are a quick way to guzzle in 600 calories, watermelon and cucumbers are naturally cooling food in the heat, and just about any average cookie will pack about 50 calories.